-Dell Rim Trail is a 0.7 mile lightly trafficked out and back trail located near Camdenton, MO that features a lake.
-The trail is good for all skill levels and primarily used for hiking and walking.
+Dell Rim Trail is a 0.7 mile lightly trafficked out and back trail located near Camdenton, MO that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash